Fluid Management streamlines operations for fleet service center

 Previously, the city did what some fleet maintenance facilities still do today – roll a cart with a 55-gallon drum next to the vehicle being serviced and pump out the required oil.
 Technicians, when they remembered, would write down how much fluid they used on a job, loosely tracking fluid usage.

-City officials had heard about the Graco Matrix Total Fluid Management System, and they were very interested.
+City officials had heard about the Graco Fluid Management System, and they were very interested.
 When several officials visited a local BMW dealership that used the system, they weren’t disappointed.

-The Matrix system provides state-of-the-art automated tracking and dispense monitoring for complete control of fluids, including antifreeze, motor oil and gear oil.
+The fluid management system provides state-of-the-art automated tracking and dispense monitoring for complete control of fluids, including antifreeze, motor oil and gear oil.

 System components include management software, transceiver, meters, pump air control and tank level monitor.
 These components communicate wirelessly to transmit dispense and fluid inventory levels.